Is the Oversized Silhouettes Trend Increasing Heat-Press Risk?

 How Does the Oversized Silhouettes Trend Increase Heat-Press Risk?

-Key Factors in Fabric Stability
+What Key Factors Drive Fabric Stability in Oversized Garments?

-Factor Impact on Oversized Garments Mitigation Strategy
+Factor Impact on Oversized Garments Recommended Strategy

 Why Is Polyester Fabric Consumption Linked to Garment Instability?

-Increased fabric consumption in Oversized Silhouettes creates instability because the sheer weight and volume of the material can cause “gravity-drag” during the heating process.
-As the polyester fibers reach glass transition temperature, the weight of the overhanging fabric pulls against the pressed area, leading to permanent stretching or distorted hemlines that compromise the garment’s boxy shape.
+Higher polyester fabric consumption in oversized silhouettes creates instability because the sheer weight and volume of material act like a heat sink.
+As polyester fibers heat up to near their glass transition point, the extra weight of hanging fabric pulls against the pressed area, causing sagging, stretching, or distorted hems.

 Printdoors Expert Views